DummyPotato/Potato-Scripts-2.0/README.md

 # Potato Scripts 2.0

 Lots of hacks/cheats that break multiple games like Blooket to make it more fun and easier to play!
+If you would like to see something or report a bug open an issue.
+Please describe with detail.

 --------------------------------------------------------------------------------------------------